jkobject/jkobject.github.io/_projects/depmap-omics-howto.md

 - parametrized them (in the json file)
 - imported your data (_Tools available in `TerraFunction` in the `JKBio` package as well as the `dRalmatian` package can be used to automate these processes._)

-Once this is done, you can run your Jupyter Notebook server and open one of the 3 `CCLE_\*` Jupyter files corresponding to our 3 pipelines.
+Once this is done, you can run your Jupyter Notebook server and open one of the 3 `\*_CCLE` Jupyter files in the _ccle_processing_ repo, corresponding to our 3 pipelines.
 - RNAseq processing of gene level and transcript level read counts and exon counts.
 - WESeq processing of Copy Number (gene level and segment level)
 - RNAseq & WESeq processing of Mutations (cancer drivers and germlines)